Contact: Sunday School Superintendent - Paula Harris

 The classes and teachers are as follows:

-LAMBS (Living At My Bible Says) – Toddler to six years old – led by Dawn Westenberg and Sherry Bender.
-Dawn and Sherry use crafts and stories to teach the little ones about Jesus.
+LAMBS (Living At My Bible Says) – Toddler to six years old – led by Dawn Westenberg.
+We use crafts and stories to teach the little ones about Jesus.
 (Class starts at 8:45 for the lambs.)

 JUNIOR – Seven years old to twelve years old – led by Paula Harris.
 Paula uses an online curriculum from Seasons of the Spirit, which encourages the reading of Scripture, that follows the Lectionary and has three craft projects to choose from each week.